ThemeBoy/SportsPress/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fix - Some player statistics calculating as zero.

 = 2.0 =
 * Feature - Scoreboard module for displaying multiple events in a horizontal scoreboard layout.
 * Feature - Add waypoint animations to match stats.